-Fans of the series stay calm. 🙂
+Fans of the series especially the film and actors, stay calm. 🙂 *Don’t fight me.
+Instead, allow me to explain.

 I love and will always love Young Adult (YA) novels including The Mortal Instruments series.
 YA novels are just unique and out of this world.
-Though there are times that it seems cliché or repetitive due to the presence of vampire, werewolf or wizard (or all), I have to admit it’s still interesting.
+Though there are times that it seems cliché or repetitive due to the presence of a vampire, werewolf or wizard (or all), I have to admit it’s still interesting.

 These supernatural characters dominate the pop culture which I doubt would be forgotten.
 As long as the story is different from the previously released books, people will embrace it.
-However, adapting the book into film is another story.
+However, adapting the book into a film is another story.

 Let’s start with “The Mortal Instruments: City of Bones” film, shall we?